At Harbottle & Lewis we offer five or six training contracts per year, two or three commencing in March and three in September.

 Our aim in recruiting trainee solicitors is to employ the firm’s future lawyers and, over the years, the majority of our trainees have stayed with us following qualification.

 Who we look for

 We look for talented, friendly people who are curious about business and the world around them as well as having an interest in the law.
 We are interested to hear about your work experience so far.
 You should have strong academics with a minimum of two As and a B at A-level (or equivalent) and at least a 2.1 degree.
 Equally important to us is that you are a team player who is prepared to turn your hand to the more routine but essential things that need to be done as well as the challenging and interesting work.

-Two of our past trainees, Sarah Lazarides and Chloe Forsyth, have shared their experiences to give you a genuine insight into our training, support and culture, as well as offering their advice to potential applicants.
+Sarah Lazarides, past trainee and now partner, shares her experience to give you a genuine insight into our training, support and culture, as well as offering her advice to potential applicants.

 Find out more about life at Harbottle & Lewis on our Facebook Graduate Recruitment page.

 In order to ensure that our trainees’ work is relevant and challenging and to maximize their exposure to a full range of legal tasks, we have a policy of accepting a small number of trainees.

 We will train you in all aspects of being a lawyer.
 This includes drafting, negotiation, legal and court procedures, advocacy, case and transaction management, but also aspects such as client care and practice support, research and communication, as well as giving you guidance in managing your work efficiently.